Frequently Asked Questions

 Problem Solved:

-This guide enables developers to programmatically interact with users on WhatsApp, facilitating customer support, notifications, alerts, or chatbot functionality directly within their Node.js applications, leveraging MessageBird's reliable infrastructure.
+Programmatically interact with users on WhatsApp for customer support, notifications, alerts, or chatbot functionality directly within your Node.js applications, leveraging MessageBird's reliable infrastructure.

 Technologies Used: